FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `data` *array* the entire dataset
   - `datum` *object* the data point corresponding to this line
   - `events` *object* events to attach to the rendered element
+  - `id` *string or number* an id to apply to the rendered component
   - `index` *number* the index of this line within the dataset
   - `lineComponent` *element* the rendered line element  *default* `<Line/>`
   - `role` *string* the aria role to assign to the element
   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered elements
   - `style` *object* the styles to apply to the rendered element
+  - `transform` *string* a transform that will be supplied to elements this component renders
   - `x1` *number* the x coordinate of the beginning of the line
   - `x2` *number* the x coordinate of the end of the line
   - `y1` *number* the y coordinate of the beginning of the line